Accenture/mercury/guides/CHAPTER-7.md

 ## The Event API endpoint

-To enable "Event over HTTP", you must first turn on the REST automation engine and a lightweight non-blocking HTTP server with the following parameters in the application.properties file:
+To enable "Event over HTTP", you must first turn on the REST automation engine with the following parameters in the application.properties file:

 ```properties
 rest.server.port=8085
 rest.automation=true
 ```

-and then check if the following entry is available in the "rest.yaml" endpoint definition file.
+and then check if the following entry is configured in the "rest.yaml" endpoint definition file.
 If not, update "rest.yaml" accordingly.
 The "timeout" value is set to 60 seconds to fit common use cases.

 ```yaml